aras-p/smol-cube/readme.md

 However, the `.cube` file format is purely **text based**.
 The whole 3D lookup texture is several hundred thousand or several million floating pointer numbers is ASCII format!

+> Most other LUT formats are also text based: Houdini .hdl, Imageworks .spi3d, TrueLight .cub, Cinespace .csp, Discreet Flame .3dl, Inventor .vf.
+> Academy/ASC Common LUT Format (.clf) and Autodesk Color Transform Format (.ctf) are XML, even!
+Among them, only Houdini .hdl has a "binary form" that,
+> curiously, is big-endian.

 ### smol-cube: load and save LUT files from ASCII .cube, or a small binary format

 This library provides a simple binary `.smcube` format.
 It has the following features: